Data Centers in Kolkata

 Network & Connectivity Ecosystem

-Kolkata functions as the central interconnection point for traffic moving between Northern India and the Bay of Bengal.
-As of September 2025, the ecosystem supports various regional and international requirements.
+Kolkata serves as the central interconnection point for traffic moving between Northern India and the Bay of Bengal.
+As of January 2026, the ecosystem supports diverse regional and international requirements.

 Carrier Density & Carrier Neutrality: Carrier count: over 6.
-The market features ~10–15 unique providers, as of September 2025, including major national telcos and international transit providers.
+The market features ~10–15 unique providers as of January 2026, including major national telcos and international transit providers.
 Most facilities operate with high neutrality, allowing for competitive pricing and diverse pathing.

 Direct Cloud On-Ramps: Over 1, enabling access to 1 cloud regions.
-Local infrastructure provides direct, low-latency entry points to AWS, as of September 2025.
-This removes the need to backhaul traffic to distant hubs in Mumbai for core compute tasks.
+Local infrastructure provides direct, low-latency entry points to AWS as of January 2026.
+This removes the need to backhaul traffic to distant hubs for core compute tasks.

 Internet Exchange Points (IXPs): The National Internet Exchange of India (NIXI) maintains a significant presence, facilitating efficient local peering and keeping domestic traffic within the regional network.

-Bare Metal: High-performance compute options are available through global providers such as Hivelocity and Latitude.sh, as of September 2025.
+Bare Metal: High-performance compute options are available through global providers such as Hivelocity and Latitude.sh as of January 2026.
 These services allow for rapid scaling without the capital expenditure of traditional colocation.

 Power Analysis